 Creating great companies one at a time was no longer good enough.

 The narrative shifted and instead we settled on a new objective:

 Building an ecosystem of innovative technology startups in New Zealand.

 But what exactly do we mean by that?

-Unfortunately, as we’ll see, most of those words are like a dust cloud: our hands go right through when we try and grab them.
+Unfortunately, as we’ll see, most of those words that get repeated over and over are like a dust cloud: our hands go right through when we try to grab them.

-And, what’s more: in our rush to try and build this ecosystem we overlook the more fundamental and interesting question: What do we want an ecosystem for in the first place?
+What’s more, in our rush to build this ecosystem faster we overlook the more fundamental and interesting question: why do we want an ecosystem in the first place?

 Let’s start at the very beginning 1 …

 A startup is any company where the founders can’t leave.